-22. Ryanair Holdings Plc (RYA-IE): RYA-IE is a European airline group.
+28. Ryanair Holdings plc (RYA-IE): RYA-IE is a European airline group.
 In September 2024, Boston Partners informed RYA-IE of our votes against two director nominees because they are non-independent and a member of a key committee.
-This is a corporate governance concern that the Team has communicated in the past but remains an issue.
+This is a corporate governance concern that we have communicated in the past but remains an issue.